Grace Rohrer

-Grace Rohrer (full name: Grace Jemison Rohrer-Huff; June 14, 1924 – October 12, 2011), was an American educator, arts and women's rights activist, and politician who served as the first woman to hold a state cabinet-level position in North Carolina when she was appointed Secretary of Cultural Resources by Governor James Holshouser from 1973–77.
-A Republican, she also served as Secretary of Administration under James G. Martin, 1985–87.
+Grace Rohrer (full name: Grace Jemison Rohrer-Huff; June 14, 1924 – October 12, 2011), was an American educator, arts and women's rights activist, and politician who served as the first woman to hold a state cabinet-level position in North Carolina when she was appointed Secretary of Cultural Resources by Governor James Holshouser from 1973 to 1977.
+A Republican, she also served as Secretary of Administration under James G. Martin from 1985 to 1987.

 Early life and education

 Rohrer was born Grace Jemison on June 14, 1924, in Chicago, Illinois.
 Her parents were Howard A. Jemison and the former Caroline Elmore Bishop.
 Rohrer attended high school in Cranford, New Jersey, then graduated from Western Maryland College with a B.A. degree in 1946.
 She would return to school later in life after her first husband died and receive her M.A. from Wake Forest University in 1969.

 Early career

 Rohrer became an elementary school teacher after graduating from Western Maryland College.
 She excelled in arts promotion in Forsyth County, North Carolina, being a member of the Winston-Salem Symphony Guild.
 She also served as a singer and choir member for St. Paul's Episcopal Church in Winston-Salem as well as the Singers' Guild in Winston-Salem.